BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/heroes.md

 In rare situations, a Mount may also have the Hero keyword and have its own store of Might, Will and Fate.
 When this is the case, both the rider and the Mount can use each other's Might, Will and Fate interchangeably whilst the rider remains mounted.
 The only exception to this is that a rider cannot use the Will Points of their Mount to Cast a Magical Power.
 So, a rider could use their Might Points to improve a Resist Test made using Will Points from their Mount, a rider or Mount could use their Fate Points to prevent Wounds caused upon the other, and if targeted by a Magical Power the controlling player could choose to use a mixture of Will Points from both the Mount and the rider, though they should roll different coloured dice for each.
 When doing this, you should still mark down which of the two has actually spent the Might, Will or Fate Point.

 A Hero Mount with an Attacks characteristic of 0 will still automatically fail its Courage Test if it becomes a Separated Mount.
-Might, Will and Fate

 ## MIGHT